PeterKassenaar/AngularAdvanced/README.md

 Labs, exercises and example code on the training Angular Advanced by Peter Kassenaar.

+Disclaimer!
+The examples are not production ready, they are just for the training.
+Some use older versions of Node.js.
+They are NOT all updated to the latest version of Angular yet.

 ## Contents

 - 1xx - Modules and Routing (now also with standalone components)